Lexuz77/whale-checker-bot/README.md

   ```
   pip install -r requirements.txt
 - The second way:
-  - You can install all the required libraries yourself:
+  - You can install all the required libraries yourself
   ```
   pip install python-dotenv
   pip install aiogram